MajorCooke/Doom4Doom/Docs/Readme.txt

                           of the BFG tracers and electric effects.
 Creator of almost all particle effects, including bullet tracers, pickup trails and just about every single fancy particle system found in here.
-Finetunning most of the DECORATE code.
-Deprecation of many ACS based systems and ported them to DECORATE.
+Finetuning most of the ZScript code.
+Deprecation of many ACS/DECORATE based systems for ZScript.
                           Implementation of "Double Double Trouble Trouble"
                           (double supershotgun) via overlays.
 Behavior and
                           visual effects of syphon grenade explosion.
 Coder for spawned Holo-player.
 Developed and implemented
                           Half Life-like laser for Gauss Cannon, Static Rifle and many more.
-Created the Carrion Cannon.
+Created the Carrion Cannon, powerup upgrades, and overhauled upgrade menu.
                           General DECORATE & ZScript mastermind.

 DBThanatos              : Retired owner.
                           Import, offseting, renaming all of Neccronixis' weapon sprites.
 Edited all muzleflash sprites from the weapons.
 Created base functional code of all weapons.